Skeletonisation Algorithms with Theoretical Guarantees for Unorganised Point Clouds with High Levels of Noise: Comparison of the algorithms on synthetic and real data

-The key advantage of the Mapper algorithm is its flexibility due to dependence on many parameters, e.g. any clustering algorithm can be combined with Mapper.
-When a suitable scale parameter $\al$ for a given $n$-point cloud $C$ can be quickly guessed, the $\al$-Reeb graph is computed with the worst time $O(n\log n)$.
-The experiments on 79K clouds and 500 BSD images in section~\ref{sec:experiments} have optimised the Mapper and $\al$-Reeb graphs over wide ranges of their parameters.
+The key advantage of the Mapper algorithm is its flexibility due to many parameters, e.g. any clustering algorithm can be combined with Mapper.
+When a suitable scale parameter $\al$ for a given $n$-point cloud $C$ can be quickly guessed, the $\al$-Reeb graph is computed with the very fast time $O(n\log n)$.
+The experiments on 79K clouds and 500 BSD images in section~\ref{sec:experiments} have optimised the Mapper and $\al$-Reeb graphs over wide ranges of their important parameters.

-Practically, by always using the justified heuristics (the 1st widest diagonal gap for $\hopes_{1,1}(C)$ and $\ep=\max\_$death for simplification), the skeleton $\shopes(C)$ consistently led to better or comparable results without optimising any parameters.
-All three algorithms can be improved by a further geometric optimisation to minimise the RMS distance from a skeleton to $C\subset\R^d$.
+Practically, by always using the justified heuristics (the 1st widest diagonal gap for $\hopes_{1,1}(C)$ and $\ep$ equal to the max death for simplification), the skeleton $\shopes(C)$ has comparable or better results without optimising any parameters in Fig.~\ref{fig:noise90}, \ref{fig:noise95} and Table~\ref{tab:bsd}.
+All algorithms can be improved by a further minimisation of the RMS distance from a skeleton to a cloud $C\subset\R^d$.

-Theoretically, a Homologically Persistent Skeleton $\hopes(C)$ has the advantage of being a parameter-free graph that is also embedded into the space of a given cloud $C$.
-Hence the time-consuming tuning of parameters is avoided and no intersections of edges are guaranteed Definition~\ref{dfn:hopes}.
-At the same time $\hopes$ remains flexible in the sense that after the full $\hopes(C)$ is found, one can quickly extract reduced subgraphs (for a fixed scale $\al$) and derived subgraphs $\hopes_{k,l}(C)$ to reconstruct most persistent 1-dimensional shapes of $C$.
+Theoretically, a Homologically Persistent Skeleton $\hopes(C)$ has the advantage of being a parameter-free graph that is also embedded into the space of a cloud $C$.
+Hence the time-consuming tuning of parameters is avoided and no intersections of edges are guaranteed.
+At the same time $\hopes$ remains flexible in the sense that after the full $\hopes(C)$ is found, one can quickly extract reduced subgraphs (for a fixed scale $\al$) and derived subgraphs $\hopes_{k,l}(C)$.